Aphorica/server-event-docs/Demo.md

 - On the client side _(./site)_, this will be a _vuejs_ application.
 - On the server side _(./app)_, this will be a _node express_ application.

-Both are hot-served - if you make a change to the source in either directory, they will update.
+Both are hot-served (not the server under Windows, I have discovered) - if you make a change to the source in either directory, they will update.
 Unfortunately, this does not apply if you are changing source in either of the other modules.
 See next.

 ### Modules
 Clone each of the modules locally in separate directories.
 You can either use the 'npm-link', 'yarn-link' or 'yalc' facilities to make them available in the _./site_ and _./app_ folders.